-First Three Years: Returned unit/part will be repaired and/or replaced at ACCES's option with no charge for labor or parts not excluded by warranty.
-The warranty commences with equipment shipment.
-Following Years: Throughout your equipment's lifetime, ACCES stands ready to provide on-site or in-plant service at reasonable rates similar to those of other manufacturers in the industry.
+First Three Years: Returned unit/part will be repaired and/or replaced at ACCES option with no charge for labor or parts not excluded by warranty.
+Warranty commences with equipment shipment.

+Following Years: Throughout your equipment's lifetime, ACCES stands ready to provide on-site or inplant service at reasonable rates similar to those of other manufacturers in the industry.